G-S-Baz/Guy-Baz.github.io/README.md

-# Where I share thoughts and other projects
+# Where I share thoughts and other things
+subtitle?
 * art
 * research
 * daydreaming